 Agencies can apply for software, hardware, computers, AVLs, etc. to support a single agency's needs or coordinated dispatch and scheduling efforts.
-However, coordinated dispatch center equipment must be applied for under the Other Capital section and the technology and equipment needed must be supported by a written assessment (Systems Engineering Analysis) and documented in the Regional ITS Architecture Plan.
+However, coordinated dispatch center equipment must be applied for under the Other Capital section and the technology and equipment needed must be supported by a written assessment (Systems Engineering Analysis) and included in the Arizona Statewide ITS Architecture Plan.
 Also, ADOT is not supportive of single radio or computer requests unless that request is tied to a need for coordinated dispatch services.
+Capital equipment purchases are one time purchases.
+If an item requires a monthly payment then that item is considered an operating cost.